KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 Further details of the above concepts relating to [FHIR profiling](http://hl7.org/fhir/r4/profiling.html) and [binding](https://www.hl7.org/fhir/r4/terminologies.html#strength) for terminologies used with FHIR assets is available.   -->
-A key part of the UK Core Clinical and Technical Assurance process is to ensure that any profiling of FHIR resources is done in a clinically safe and technically coherent manner.
+A key part of the NHS England IG Clinical and Technical Assurance process is to ensure that any profiling of FHIR resources is done in a clinically safe and technically coherent manner.

 <!-- ##### RM: This does not give any info on the C&TA - removed to ensure this page is kept concise and on topic #####
 ### INTEROPen FHIR Curation process